. . . . in Immanuel Lutheran Church Feasibility Team

 A team has been formed to review how the building helps to serve the mission and ministry of the congregation.
 This includes looking at how the current space is utilized, in what ways can the building be better utilized, and what would need to be done to better serve our mission and ministry.

-At our August meeting we identified areas in which the facility/building is not doing a good job at serving our mis-sion and ministry.
-They are: Sunday School space, youth area, multi-purpose room, and storage.
+At our August meeting we identified areas in which the facility/building is not doing a good job at serving our mission and minis-try.
+They are: Sunday School space, youth area, multi-purpose room, office space, and storage.

 Submitted by Fred Tessmer